 Use Life Settlements and the Secondary Market for Life Insurance

 Did you know that there is a vibrant secondary market in which you may be able to sell your existing life insurance policy?
 Your first thought may be, “Why would I do that?”
-Believe it or not, there are many people who, for a variety of reasons, explore this transaction known as a life settlement.
+Believe it or not, there are many people who, for a variety of reasons, explore these transactions known as a life settlements.

 A person who no longer has a need for the life insurance he or she originally purchased would be a good fit for a life settlement.
 Take, for example, a business owner who bought a $2 million policy in 1996 to provide income for his wife and daughter in the event of his untimely death.